bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Evan: 00:56:47

-There're some ways but I'm not sure people would want to accept all the trade-offs.
+There's some ways but I'm not sure people would want to accept all the trade-offs.

 Either you're shifting risk around, you don't necessarily have to turn into a derivative, even though that'd be the sexy way to do it.